 Anyway, after Rainbow Girl had gone back to Cloud Cuckoo Land or wherever it was that she called home, he dug his backpack out from behind one of the garbage cans where he’d stashed it.
 He’d managed to fill it almost to bursting this time.
 They must’ve had a sale at Big Box Red, which meant out with all the old junk.
 Rich people almost never shopped at Big Box Blue.

 The crazy thing was, the stuff in each store was almost exactly the same, shelf after shelf of plastic knicknacks and cheap clothing.
 But somehow, Big Box Red’s plastic was better.
 He didn’t get it.

-He also didn’t get why the hell the rich people were always throwing away a bunch of perfectly good things… well, they would be good after he got through with them, anyway.
+He also didn’t get why the rich people were always throwing away a bunch of perfectly good things… well, they would be good after he got through with them, anyway.

 Simon’s paws went up instinctively when someone touched his backpack.
 He turned, ready to fight off whoever it was up one side of the street and down the other, but it was only four year old Jamie, blinking up at him.
 “Hey, Jamie,” he said, bending down so he was on the younger boy’s level.

 “Hi, Simon!”
 Jamie grinned and bounced all around Simon.
 Then he suddenly stopped and squinted hard.
 “Hey, are those toys new?
 I really love that water gun you gave me over the summer.
 I still have it, y’know.
 I think you gave me the best one, didn’t you?
 You must have, I just know it.”